IngmarBitter/defenders/md/Salvation/Baptism.md

     - Mat 28:19 MEV

-Baptism is the public outward symbolic expression of the believer's already established internal commitment to trust Christ as Lord and Savior, based on His death, burrial and resurrection.
+A new believer's commitment to Jesus as Lord should result in the pracitcal step of obedience to be baptized.
+Through this step the new believer completes the process coming to faith.
+He reaches the level of gospel understanding and trust in Christ that makes Jesus's death effective to atone for the believer's sin guilt.
+Thus, the baptism is the occasion at which salvation is gifted by the means of Jesus's sacrifice.

 Immersion in water sybolizes Christ's death and burrial, signifying the washing away of the believer's sins.

 Going into the water the believer remembers the old guilty self that justly deserved death.
 Under water the believer associates Christ's death with his own death penalty being paid and being cleared of all guilt before God.